- Type of Trip

 Although we do not book flights for you, we can certainly advise you on the best routes and scheduled flights for your trip.

 Most visitors to Cuba require a visa to enter the country known as a tourist card – please check with us if you require a tourist visa.
-We can provide this at a cost of £25 (£20 + £5 admin fee) plus postage.
-The visa is valid for 30 days from the date you enter Cuba.
+We can provide this at a cost of £30 including postage to any UK address.
+The visa is valid for 90 days from the date you enter Cuba.
 Please note that your passport should be valid for at least 6 months from date of entry to Cuba.
 If you are travelling direct from USA, you will have to apply direct to a US authorised travel company for your visa.
 Ask us for more information about this procedure.

 Please ensure you arrange comprehensive travel insurance for your trip including repatriation costs.
 This is a legal requirement imposed by the Cuban government and you may be asked to present a copy of your policy at immigration when you enter Cuba.